Love Rice But Want To Cut Calories? Try This

 One way to reduce calorie consumption is to reduce the amount of pasta, bread, and rice that you eat.

 Now, I am not advocating for a low carb diet such as Atkin's or Zone.
-I am just saying that a cup of rice is around 200 calories (without adding butter) and ridiculously easy to eat without noticing how much you have consumed.
+I am just saying that one cup of rice is 200 calories (without adding anything to it) and ridiculously easy to eat without noticing how much you have consumed.

-You ever measure how much rice comes in one of those take-out containers from the Chinese place?
+You ever measure how much rice comes in a Chinese take-out container?

 Cauliflower is a vegetable so it has many fewer calories per serving - only 50 calories for an entire cup.
 So, you are saving 150 calories by substituting cauliflower for rice.